Skip to main content

 2 mentions Positive Neutral Negative

-Grinding in the game can feel tedious and repetitive, especially with the shop and relic systems, and the unlock progression may require balance adjustments.
-However, once the mechanics align, the experience shifts from simple grinding to an engaging exploration of a complex narrative maze.
+Grinding in the game can feel tedious and repetitive, especially with the shop and relic selection systems.
+The unlock system may require balancing, as players report missing many unlocks even after completing the main story.
+However, once mechanics align, the experience shifts from mere grinding to exploring a complex narrative maze.

 • optimization